 We explained the technical differences between Linear and Circular Polarized antennas previously.

 Circular polarized (CP) antennas are the standard aftermarket upgrade for most FPV systems, because: 1. linear polarized (LP) antennas are very sensitive to multipathing interference; 2.
 LP antennas have to be aligned to work well.
 Antenna alignment is very hard to maintain on a quadcopter as it’s moving around all the time.

 Multi-Pathing is interference/noise in your video feed, it happens when video signal bounces off objects such as trees, walls or ground, the reflected signals become out of phase and could interfere with the main signal.
 Multipath interference often appears as random static in the video feed.

 Therefore, for general mini quad FPV flying it’s best to use circular polarized antennas.
-However linear polarized antennas are sometimes used in situations where we can take advantage of their compact form factor, simple structure, and durability.
+However pilots sometime schoose linear polarized antennas because they are smaller, lighter, and more durable, although they do have worse RF performance.